jtomassoni/mmb/docs/TEST_USERS.md

 ## Notes

-- All passwords are set to `test` for easy testing
+- All passwords are set to `test`
+- Usernames follow a simple first-name pattern (no email addresses needed)
 - Users are created with proper role-based access
 - Sample data provides realistic content for testing
-- The superadmin user has access to all features across all sites
+- For new users, follow the pattern: `firstname` or `first_last` for the username field